mohamed-alalwan/breakout-game/README.md

 The idea was to make a breakout game with a twist, which is rotating madness.
 I wanted the game to have a simple retro theme to it.
 I am satisfied with the result!

 # Features
--Score System
+- Score System
--Victory Screen
+- Victory Screen
--Losing Screen
+- Losing Screen
--Sound Effects
+- Sound Effects
--Mute Sound Button
+- Mute Sound Button
--Pause Menu
+- Pause Menu
--Restart
+- Restart
--Input Movement
+- Input Movement
--Lives
+- Lives

 # Technologies